 Your community believes that a modal example from the New Testament provides the sole modal mandate for all Baptisms.
 But even if that theory were logical (or “biblical”), this passage fails to provide such an example.
 Your group focuses on the words, went down into the water, and came up out of the water, but ignores who, exactly, went down and came up.
 The passage shows that they both, Philip and the eunuch, went down into the water and came up out of the water.
 Does your group believe that both the baptizer and the baptizee should be completely submerged, as your interpretation should imply?
 Of course not, or you would follow that pattern.

 The passage’s illustration is clear: both persons went down into (entered) the water of unknown depth, St. Philip then baptized the eunuch, and then they both came up out of (exited) the water.
 The mode is not indicated.
 Only a predetermined modal preference could force the conclusion that the eunuch was submerged (and that St. Philip was not submerged).
 St. Philip might have submerged the eunuch once they went down into the water, but he might have poured water on the eunuch’s head before they came up out of the water just the same—we do not know which mode was used, nor is it important, because either mode is valid.
-In other words, as a favored scriptural proof for full-immersion Baptism, Acts 8:38 fails to support the Protestant Church of Christ’s position, and reinforces, as it only can, the Catholic Church of Christ’s position.
+In other words, as a favored scriptural proof for a full-immersion Baptism, Acts 8:38 fails to support the Protestant Church of Christ’s position, and reinforces, as it only can, the Catholic Church of Christ’s position.

 Second verse: John 3:23.
 Another verse your community uses to prove that Baptism is always by immersion is: John also was baptizing at Ae’non near Salim [on the Jordan] because there was much water there; and people came and were baptized (John 3:23).
 Your communities focus on the words, there was much water.
 Nowhere is a mode indicated.
 It takes much water to baptize many people by immersion, and it takes much water to baptize many people by pouring.
 There is little else to elaborate on regarding this passage because it communicates nothing regarding mode.
 But if a predetermined, yet erroneous, definition of “baptism” is read into the passage, then any sect can walk away with any, at least within its own mind, “true” meaning.

 Third verse: Mark 1:9.
 The third and final precedent your group uses to prove that Baptism (as a rite) is always by immersion is from St. Mark’s account of Jesus’ own Baptism.
-Although a single example does not imply that all Baptisms should imitate the mode, your group presents Jesus’ example as a defining mode, and therefore, the only defining mode:
+Although a single example does not imply all Baptisms should imitate the mode, your group presents Jesus’ example as a defining mode, and therefore, the only defining mode:

 In those days Jesus came from Nazareth of Galilee and was baptized by John in the Jordan.
 And when he came up out of the water, immediately he saw the heavens opened and the Spirit descending upon him like a dove (Mark 1:9,10).